Cargando

 Ejemplo:

-Uso: informalContexto: Used when directing someone's attention to something visually.
+Uso: formal/informalContexto: Used when directing someone's attention to something visually.

 Ejemplo:

-Uso: informalContexto: Used to describe someone's appearance or emotional state.
+Uso: formal/informalContexto: Used to describe someone's or something's appearance.

 Ejemplo: